Difference Between MariaDB vs MySQL

 Proprietary code is not accessible in MariaDB. | Proprietary code is accessible in the MySQL enterprise edition. |

-Secondary database models are Document store and Graph DBMS. | The secondary database model is the Document Store. |
+Secondary database models are Document Store and Graph DBMS. | The secondary database model is the Document Store. |

-OS X is not supported as a server in MariaDB. | OS X is supported as a server in MySQL. |
+OS X is not supported as a server in MariaDB. | MySQL supports OS X as a server platform. |

-Delphi language is not supported in MariaDB. | Go language is not supported in MySQL. |
+Delphi language is not supported in MariaDB. | MySQL does not support the Go language. |

 Privilege checks are done faster in MariaDB. | Privilege checks are not that fast in MySQL. |